 In the equatorial aspect, the equator and central meridian are projected as two perpendicular straight lines.
 Other meridians and parallels are unequally spaced curves, concave toward the central meridian and poles, respectively.

 In the oblique case, only the parallel with the opposite sign to the latitude of origin and the central meridian are straight lines.
 The other parallels are concave toward the poles on either side of the straight parallel.
 Other meridians are circular arcs intersecting at the poles.
 The antipodal point of the projection's center cannot be shown in any aspect.

 Double stereographic is a conformal map projection.
 It maintains true directions only from the center of the map.
 Angles and shapes are maintained at infinitesimal scale everywhere.
 The circular arc with no scale distortion can be specified with the scale factor parameter.
 Area, distance, and scale distortions rapidly grow with the distance from the standard parallel.

 The double stereographic projection is appropriate for mapping the polar regions at large scales.
-It is used for large-scale coordinate systems in New Brunswick and the Netherlands.
+It is used for large-scale coordinate systems in New Brunswick, Prince Edward Island, and the Netherlands.

 Double stereographic parameters are as follows:

 Thomas D. B., Mephan, M. P. and Steeves, R. R. (1977).
 The stereographic double projection.
 Technical report no. 46.
 Fredericton: University of New Brunswick, Department of Geodesy and Geomatics Engineering.